q-m/food-ingredient-parser-ruby/README.md

 recognized.
 This can help understanding why a certain ingredients list cannot be parsed.

 For this you can use the `to_html` method on the parsed output, which returns the original text, augmented with CSS classes for different parts.
-(Available for strict parser only.)

 ```ruby
 require 'food_ingredient_parser'